10 Bible Journaling Tips, Tricks, and Hacks

 6) Add a date, holiday, or milestone to each journaling page you create.

 This way, you can look back on it and see how far you’ve come since then, or reflect on what God has brought you through.
-A date stamp, such as this one from Illustrated Faith, makes it easy!
+A self-inking date stamp makes it super easy!

 7) Add tabs!